microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/New-MgUserJoinedGroup.md

           - `[OperatingSystemLanguage <String>]`: Operating system language of the device
           - `[OperatingSystemProductType <Int32?>]`: Int that specifies the Windows Operating System ProductType.
 More details here https://go.microsoft.com/fwlink/?linkid=2126950.
 Valid values 0 to 2147483647
           - `[PhoneNumber <String>]`: Phone number of the device
+          - `[ProductName <String>]`: The product name, e.g. iPad8,12 etc. The update frequency of this property is weekly.
+Note this property is currently supported only on iOS/MacOS devices, and is available only when Device Information access right is obtained.
+          - `[ResidentUsersCount <Int32?>]`: The number of users currently on this device, or null (default) if the value of this property cannot be determined.
+The update frequency of this property is per-checkin.
+Note this property is currently supported only on devices running iOS 13.4 and later, and is available only when Device Information access right is obtained.
+Valid values 0 to 2147483647
           - `[SerialNumber <String>]`: Serial number.
           - `[SharedDeviceCachedUsers <IMicrosoftGraphSharedAppleDeviceUser[]>]`: All users on the shared Apple device
             - `[DataQuota <Int64?>]`: Data quota